dylanapera/RoboGene/README.md

-# RoboGene
-# Azure Spend Support Chatbot
+# Azure Spend Support Chatbot | RoboGene

 ## **Overview**
 This chatbot is designed to assist **business users** in managing and understanding their **Azure spend**.
 It provides detailed breakdowns by: